bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 - The program is completely opt-in, but we do ask participants to commit to working on the feedback from their mentors to make it worth everyone’s time;
-- The Program Committee does not take participation into the mentoring program into account when picking talks.
-Participation into the program will not be reflected in the conference agenda, or otherwise shared outside the Program Committee;
+- The Program Committee does not take participation in the mentoring program into account when picking talks.
+Participation in the program will not be reflected in the conference agenda, or otherwise shared outside the Program Committee;
-- Going through the mentoring program **offers no guarantee that your talk will get selected, but it does increase the chances quite a bit.
+- Although the resulting presentation will have higher chances of getting accepted, **going through the mentoring program offers no guarantee that your talk will get picked.**
-- Naturally, deadlines for participating in the mentoring program are about a month earlier than for regular submissions.
+- Deadlines for participating in the mentoring program are about a month earlier than for regular submissions.

 {{< raw-html >}}

 <div class="bg-light-yellow ph4 pv1 ma4 bl b--yellow br3 bw3">
 {{< /raw-html >}}